petrepa/xDrip-Pebble-E/README.md

 ## Installation

-* Use [my xDrip fork](https://github.com/mortenfyhn/xDrip) (xDrip sends the graph as a PNG to the watch, so big graph needs patched xDrip, I hope to merge support upstream later)
+* Install xDrip
+    * At least [2025.12.07](https://github.com/NightscoutFoundation/xDrip/releases/tag/2025.12.07) to make it run
+    * Or [my fork](https://github.com/mortenfyhn/xDrip) for full compatibility (big graph, and graph tweaks)
 * Enable Pebble integration in xDrip
 * Select "Pebble Classic Trend Watchface", say no to the install prompt
 * Enable: